 TGac editor, in TGac D4.1, modify the description entry for the row containing RX NSS in the Subfield column of Table 8-53k Subfield values of the Operating Mode field in subclause 8.4.1.50 as shown:

-If the Rx NSS Type(#7360) subfield is 1, indicates the maximum number of spatial streams that the STA can receive as a beamformee in an SU PPDU using a beamforming steering matrix derived from a VHT Compressed Beamforming report(#7377) with Feedback Type subfield indicating MU in the VHT Compressed Beamforming frame(s).
+If the Rx NSS Type(#7360) subfield is 1, indicates the maximum number of spatial streams that the STA can receive as a beamformee in an SU PPDU using a beamforming steering matrix derived from a VHT Compressed Beamforming report(#7377) with Feedback Type subfield indicating MU in the corresponding VHT Compressed Beamforming frame sent by the STA.

 TGac editor, in TGac D4.1, modify the description entry for the row containing RX NSS Type in the Subfield column of Table 8-53k Subfield values of the Operating Mode field in subclause 8.4.1.50 as shown:

 Set to 0 to indicate that the Rx NSS(#7360) subfield carries the maximum number of spatial streams that the STA can receive.
-Set to 1 to indicate that the Rx NSS(#7360) subfield carries the maximum number of spatial streams that the STA can receive in an SU PPDU using a beamforming steering matrix derived from a VHT Compressed Beamforming report(#7377) with the Feedback Type subfield indicating MU in the VHT Compressed Beamforming frame(s).
+Set to 1 to indicate that the Rx NSS(#7360) subfield carries the maximum number of spatial streams that the STA can receive in an SU PPDU using a beamforming steering matrix derived from a VHT Compressed Beamforming report(#7377) with the Feedback Type subfield indicating MU in the corresponding VHT Compressed Beamforming frame sent by the STA.

+NOTE – An AP always sets this field to 0.